 Nikon D7500 Review – First Impressions and Sample Shots

 I don’t intend to write about the many technical features of the D7500.
-There are many web sites that have covered that.
-I don’t neither the expertise nor the knowledge to write about such topics too.
+Many websites have covered those.
+I have neither the expertise nor the knowledge to write about such topics too.

 Instead, this Nikon D7500 review will focus on me being “myself” i.e. more or less what Nikon calls a “prosumer.”
 In (more) other words, how a user like me feel about this new model.

-The term is, by the way, common photography sales literature used to describe people who do not mind spending more on a DSLR but would not require the most advanced (i.e. expensive) features.
+“Prosumer” is, by the way, a common photography sales literature term used to describe people who do not mind spending more on a DSLR but would not require the most advanced (i.e. expensive) features.
 In many ways, I feel it fits me.

 First Impressions – The Feel